simonw/tableau-to-sqlite/README.md

     tableau-to-sqlite tableau.db \
       https://results.mo.gov/t/COVID19/views/VaccinationsDashboard/Vaccinations

-This will create a SQLite database called `tableau.db` containing one table for each of the worksheepts in that dashboard.
+This will create a SQLite database called `tableau.db` containing one table for each of the worksheets in that dashboard.

 If the dashboard is hosted on https://public.tableau.com/ you can instead provide the view name.
 This will be two strings separated by a `/` symbol - something like this: